OHIF/Viewers/docs/latest/deployment/recipes/embedded-viewer.md

 ## Add Extensions

-The UMD (packaged for script tag use) is a "light weight" build that only contains the core extensions required for the platform to function.
-At this time, that includes:
+The UMD build of the OHIF Viewer is a "light weight" build that only contains the core extensions required for basic 2D image viewing.

-- `@ohif/extension-cornerstone` (external)
-- Measurements Panel
-- Study Browser
-- Generic Viewer Commands

 It's possible to add other extensions at runtime.
-For example, out of the box, the OHIF Viewer does not support whole slide microscopy in a helpful way.
-You can see how an `SM` modality study is displayed WITHOUT any support from
-extensions:

-- Study Without Extension: [Demo][whole-slide-base-demo] |
-  [Source][code-sandbox]
-- Study WITH Extension: [Demo][whole-slide-ext-demo] |
-  [Source][ext-code-sandbox]

 This only requires us to include a single script tag, and add it using the `extensions` key to our config: